Naknek Lake: Animals

 Naknek Lake harbors a wide variety of life, typical of the Alaska Peninsula.
 Typically observed around the lake are Alaska moose, wolves, and occasionally wolverines.
 However, the lake is most famous for sockeye salmon and grizzly bears.
-The bears are often seen wandering around the lake or wading into it to catch fish, but they are found in the greatest abundances at Brooks Camp.
+The bears are often seen wandering around the lake or wading into it to catch fish, but they are found in the greatest abundance at Brooks Camp.
 Bears are seen frequently at Brooks Falls, catching salmon there; they are the main attraction to the lake and Brooks Falls and Camp.